Which Is the Greatest Risk When Investing in Stocks? Fear vs. Logic

 Mass Psychology: The Power of the Crowd

 Mass psychology, often called crowd psychology, examines how individuals in large groups can exhibit irrational behaviour driven by emotion rather than reason.
-Gustave Le Bon explored this concept in his seminal work “The Crowd,” which highlights how people in groups tend to lose their sense of individual responsibility and become susceptible to collective emotions and actions.
+Gustave Le Bon explored this concept in his seminal work “The Crowd,” which highlights how group people lose their sense of individual responsibility and become susceptible to collective emotions and actions.
 This phenomenon is particularly evident in market bubbles, where herd mentality propels prices beyond their intrinsic value.

 For instance, during the dot-com bubble of the late 1990s, investors collectively drove up the prices of technology stocks to unsustainable levels, fueled by the fear of missing out and the belief that the internet would revolutionize business.
 When reality failed to meet these inflated expectations, the bubble burst, leading to significant financial losses.
 This illustrates how mass psychology can lead to irrational exuberance, creating opportunities for contrarian investors who recognize the signs of a bubble and act accordingly.